Go to homepage

 #tide ocean material® plastic flakes

-A truly innovative entrepreneur, Thomas set out to do what had never been done before: providing a plastic solution by making watch straps out of upcycled plastic waste.
-Together with the Eastern Switzerland University of Applied Sciences IWK, he started to conduct research on how the ocean bound plastic waste could be sorted, cleaned from saltwater and sand, homogenized and modified to transform it into long term durable products.
+He found out that no such thing had been attempted yet and set out to do what had never been done before: making watch straps out of upcycled ocean-bound plastic waste.
+Together with the University of Applied Sciences IWK (Eastern Switzerland), he started to conduct research on how the plastic waste could be sorted, cleaned, homogenized and modified to transform it into beautiful durable products.

 #tide ocean material Thomas Schori CEO